ThGaskin/NeuralABM/models/SIR/README.md

     # Number of steps to run
     num_steps: 200
+Training:
+  # Scale the infection time by a factor of 10 to ensure all learned parameters are of equal magnitude.
+  # This makes training more efficient.
+  scaling_factors:
+    t_infectious: 10
 ```
 The key `type` determines how training data is generated.
 Set it to `from_ABM` to generate
 densities from the ABM, or to `smooth` to generate smooth densities from the SDEs directly.